 When I first arrived in Ghent and walked by Saint Michael's Bridge I couldn't wait to explore.
 I checked into the hotel and hit the town.

-Within about two to three hours I had explored the top sights (very few) and every square inch of the picturesque areas including Saint Michael's Bridge, the canal waterfront under the bridge, St. Bravo's Square and Cathedral, Castle of the Counts, and a few more spots.
+Within about two to three hours, I explored the top sights and every square inch of the picturesque areas, including:

 Bruges wins the Bruges vs. Ghent debate when it comes to restaurants

-Ghent's restaurant scene is more geared towards students and locals.
+Ghent's restaurant scene seems to be geared towards students and locals.
 I laughed at how many "American burger" restaurants I walked by.
 A sure sign of the student population.
 Ghent had a lot more quick and casual restaurants and international cuisine.

-In general, you're options for a high quality Belgium meal with a nice atmosphere are far fewer in Ghent vs Bruges.
+In general, your options for a high-quality Belgium meal with a nice atmosphere are far fewer in Ghent vs Bruges.

 Bruges offers more to do and see

-Ghent in general has less sights and attractions.
+Ghent, in general, has fewer sights and attractions.
 Again, Ghent is more of a living Belgium city with a large student population.

 Bruges has better hotels